gatsbyjs/gatsby/docs/blog/2017-12-07-taking-gatsby-for-a-spin/index.md

 ### Gatsby Image plugin is cool

 Did you see the SVG traced image before the image was loaded?
 If not, you're probably on Safari and I still haven't implemented the `intersection observer` polyfill.
-But in other browsers, images you add with the [gatsby image](https://using-gatsby-image.gatsbyjs.org/) component will include a blur or traced svg placeholder effect by default.
+But in other browsers, images you add with the [Gatsby image](https://using-gatsby-image.gatsbyjs.org/) component will include a blur or traced svg placeholder effect by default.
 It also has `srcset` and `webp`.
 It can use some work though it adds a few wrappers around your images that are hard to reconfigure without using `!important`.
 Oh and be warned, it uses `object-fit` by default, which is unsupported by IE11 and older browsers.
 Of course, you don't have to use this plugin and every addition / change is discussable on GitHub.

 ### Keep an eye on the output